 OPITO is supporting Subsea UK and The Smallpeice Trust to inspire the next generation of subsea talent through the delivery of the Subsea UK STEM Challenge.

 The STEM Challenge aims to encourage school pupils studying STEM subjects to consider a career in the subsea sector and will see teams of second year students (13 – 14 year olds) take part in regional heats across the country to compete for a place in the final.

-Over the coming months, the regional challenges will be held in Plymouth, Southampton, Sheffield, Newcastle and Glasgow with the national final taking place in Aberdeen on the 6th March 2019.
+The 2018/19 regional challenges were held in Plymouth, Southampton, Sheffield, Newcastle and Glasgow.
+The national final took place at Subsea 7 in Aberdeen on the 6th March 2019.

 You can find out more information about the Subsea UK STEM Challenge on the Subsea UK website.